 There are ways to increase your chances of purchasing a specific gender when the chick is a day or so old.
 Most folks looking to buy sexed chicks are typically looking for pullets, which is what you call a young female chicken.

-If you buy sexed chicks directly from a hatchery your chances of receiving a pullet, or pullets, is about 90-95%.
-There is always a small chance that a chick may have been sexed wrong and you receive an occasional cockerel, the name for a young male chicken.
+If you buy sexed chicks directly from a hatchery, your chances of receiving a pullet or pullets are about 90-95%.
+There is always a small chance that a chick may have been sexed wrong, and you may receive an occasional cockerel, the name for a young male chicken.

 Chicken sexers go through a training process before being turned loose in the hatchery to begin sexing chicks.

-Another way to guarantee that you are only getting pullets is to find breeds that are auto-sexing.
+Another way to guarantee that you are only getting pullets is to find auto-sexing breeds.
 This means that the sex of the chicken can be determined at hatch by the feather color or other distinctive markings.
-There are not very many true auto sexing breeds out there.
+There are not very many true auto-sexing breeds out there.
 Here are three:

 - Cream Legbar